MattWilcox/obsidian-story-starter/README.md

 tag:#deleteme
 ```

-I didn't have to write that list - Obsidian just found all the notes I added the tag to.
+If you're reading on GitHub, you can see the query itself above.
+If you're in Obsidian, that's actually showing the results of the query (if you're in reader view).
+I didn't have to write that list - Obsidian just found all the notes I added the `deleteme` tag to.
 Nice hey.

 I suggest you delete those notes in that list before starting your project.
 And then delete this note once that list is empty.
 Well, once you've glanced over them and got the gist of things.

 # Requirements

 - [Obsidian](https://obsidian.md) - the note-taking app.
 	- It's free.
 	- It uses standard MarkDown files so there is no vendor lock-in.
-	- It's cross-platform, including phones.
+	- It's cross-platform, including phones so you can write whenever you have a thought.

 # Nice to have